 - The site coordinator will submit the required information and documents, as instructed (e.g., schedule of activities, sign-in sheets, # of participants and site coordinator and student surveys).

-- The primary activities associated with VCAW will occur during the school day the week of November 18-22, 2019 (e.g., providing Class of 2020 students with the time, assistance, and computer access, facilitating visits from college admissions representatives and/or conducting virtual or face-to-face student workshops).
-Computer lab space, with internet access and printers, must be provided to all Class of 2020 participating students.
+- The primary activities associated with VCAW will occur during the school day the week of November 16-20,2020 (e.g., providing Class of 2021 students with the time, assistance, and computer access, facilitating visits from college admissions representatives and/or conducting virtual or face-to-face student workshops).
+Computer lab space, with internet access and printers, must be provided to all Class of 2021 participating students.
 Supplemental activities, such as extended computer lab time and parent workshops, may occur after school hours.
 Virtual programming is encouraged during 2020’s Virginia College Application Week.